Calosoma (Caminara) imbricatum Klug, 1832

 Calosoma (Caminara) imbricatum deserticola Semenov, 1897

-Calosoma deserticola Semenov, 1897: 242 (distributrion: Transcaspica, Turkestan occ.) original material: unspecified number of specimens, no repository given.; syntypes in Zoological Institute, Russian Academy of Sciences, St. Petersburg (Jeannel, 1940: 116)
+Calosoma deserticola Semenov, 1897: 242 (distributrion indicated in the description: Transcaspica, Turkestan occ.) original material: unspecified number of specimens, no repository given.; syntypes in Zoological Institute, Russian Academy of Sciences, St. Petersburg (Jeannel, 1940: 116)

 Calosoma (Caminara) deserticola Breuning, 1927: 223